Peyton Place (novel): Plot

 The story starts in 1937 and continues through the years following World War II.

 Lonely and repressed Constance MacKenzie leaves Peyton Place for New York City at a young age and meets a man in the fabrics business named Allison MacKenzie, who already is married with children.
 Constance becomes pregnant with MacKenzie's child.
 MacKenzie dies a few years after his daughter, also named Allison, is born.
 Constance and her daughter adopt Allison's last name before returning to Peyton Place as a "widow" and child, and Constance alters her daughter's birth date to make her appear legitimate.
 With the money she's saved as well as what she received from her late lover's will, she opens up an apparel store called the Thrifty Corner.
 Allison grows up lonely and isolated, idealizing the father she never had and dreaming of a future as a published author.

-The poorer side of Peyton Place is represented by the Cross family, Nellie and Lucas Cross and their daughter Selena, who is Nellie's biological daughter, but not Lucas'.
+The poorer side of Peyton Place is represented by the Cross family, Nellie and Lucas Cross and their daughter Selena, who is Nellie's biological daughter, but not Lucas's.
 Paul, Lucas's son and Selena's stepbrother, left Peyton Place after accusing Lucas of stealing his money.
 Nellie and Lucas later have a child together: Joey, who lives with the couple and Selena in "the shacks", a poor section of town being targeted for redevelopment.
-Selena and Allison become friends, but the drastic difference in their socioeconomic situations ensures the friendship does not last long."While Allison wants Selena to share her love of bucolic little spots like Road's End, Selena wants only to spend time at Allison's mother's dress shop and, increasingly, to talk with boys.
+Selena and Allison become friends, but the drastic difference in their socioeconomic situations ensures the friendship does not last long.While Allison wants Selena to share her love of bucolic little spots like Road's End, Selena wants only to spend time at Allison's mother's dress shop and, increasingly, to talk with boys.
 Moreover, when Allison finally gets a look inside the shack where Selena lives, she is horrified by the squalor and the violence she sees in Lucas.
-Eventually, Allison and Selena grow distant because of Selena's closeness with Ted Carter."When Selena turns 14 years old, Lucas begins to abuse her, impregnating her and leaving local doctor Matthew Swain in a troublesome situation in which he decides to perform an abortion.
+Eventually, Allison and Selena grow distant because of Selena's closeness with Ted Carter.When Selena turns 14 years old, Lucas begins to abuse her, impregnating her and leaving local doctor Matthew Swain in a troublesome situation in which he decides to perform an abortion.
 The doctor makes Lucas leave town, and after she discovers this, Nellie commits suicide by hanging.

 Other storylines follow Leslie Harrington, owner of the local woolen mills, whose son Rodney dies in a car accident, as well as newspaper man Seth Buswell.